|

 leads to self-sufficiency.
 E.g., Suppose someone has

-offering you something of great value.
-The Cynic refuses in order to show
+you something you wanted.
+You refuse in order to show your

 independence and self-sufficiency.
 "You need nothing